MPShreya/Automated-jet-flow-characterization-setup/README.md

 # Automated-jet-flow-characterization-setup

-Project name: Design of an automated jet flow characterization set up
+Project title: Design of an automated jet flow characterization set up

 Duration: Jan 2022 - May 2022